leoforney/cuda_notebooks/README.md

 Flags:
 - `--file` or `--f` specify a different input file other than image.jpg
 - `--output` or `--of` specify a different output file location other than image_grayscale.jpg

+## list-sort - `ls`
+Float list sorter.
+Generates random numbers and sorts them based on the bitonic sorting algorithm.
+This is not restricted to only 2^n elements.
+Any number of elements can be passed into it.
+Additionally, there exists a java class that binds to LibListSort.cu.
+Allowing floats to be sorted utilizing CUDA in Java.

+Flags:
+- `--numElements` or `--n` specify an amount of elements to generate